remithomas/expressjs-api-starter-project/README.md

 ## ToDos / Plans

 - [ ] Blacklist refresh tokens
-- [ ] Check if token use is blacklisted (the service is already created)
 - [ ] Register user
 - [ ] Add some seeds (to generate users for example)